Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 It doesn’t just taste good — it teaches your brain what ‘good’ means.”

 Albert leaned over the screen.
-“So it’s a PhD in happiness?”
+“So it’s pharmaceutical level drug which is new and un-regulated not declared a substance yet”

 “It’s a personality hijacker,” she said.
-“A bite-sized religion.”
+“A bite-sized serotonin addiction.”

 He laughed once — dryly.
-“Religion’s cheaper in bulk.”
+“Happiness is cheaper in bulk.”

 She frowned.
 “You’re not taking this seriously.”